eogzaz/Streamlit_App_Deployable/README.md

 In this repository, you will find the abstract.md which houses the abstract of the project, the thesis.md which holds the thesis of a 7500 word minnimum, and also the README.md, this file, explaining how to use this project.

-Additionally, in order to run the project, you must download the repository [here.](https://github.com/ReadyResearchers-2023-24/Anthony-Vazquez-Artifact)
+Additionally, in order to view the web version of this project, click the link [here].(https://global-pollution-energy-index.streamlit.app/)

-Once downloaded and the user is in their terminal, they will need to use the `cd` command and run `cd Anthony-Vazquez-Artifact` to get into the repository housing the project, then run `cd src` to get to the coded files.
-Once there, one las command must be run `streamlit run Main_Page.py` in order to run the project.

 You should see a home screen that looks like this: